 Once you are certified against the 2020 Chain of Custody standard, you will need to use the PEFC trademarks in line with the 2020 PEFC Trademarks standard.

-To make it easier for you, while you are certified against the 2013 Chain of Custody standard, you will continue to have access to the current version of the PEFC Label Generator (LG V1).
+To make it easier for you, while you are certified against the 2013 Chain of Custody standard, you will continue to have access to the current version of the PEFC Label Generator.
 This ensures you create PEFC labels in line with the correct graphic requirements.

-Once you are certified against the 2020 Chain of Custody standard, and have signed a new trademarks usage contract (or accepted an amendment to your current contract), you can request access to the new version of the PEFC Label Generator (LG V2).
-LG V2 will produce PEFC labels in line with the graphic requirements on the 2020 PEFC Trademarks standard.
+Once you are certified against the 2020 Chain of Custody standard, and have signed a new trademarks usage contract (or accepted an amendment to your current contract), you can request access to the new PEFC Label Generator.
+The new Label Generator produces PEFC labels in line with the graphic requirements on the 2020 PEFC Trademarks standard.